webhooksite/docs/docs/index.md

 If you're requesting the Webhook.site endpoint from another domain via JavaScript, you'll need to enable CORS so the browser allows the request.

 To do this, click *Edit* in the upper-right corner, check the *Add CORS headers* checkbox, and click *Save*.

-## I'm getting a "Certificate Expired" error

-Our SSL certificate is fully working; the issue lies with your system.
-In september 2021, our SSL provider, LetsEncrypt, [updated their root certificate](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/).
-This can mean that if your locally installed trusted root certificates are of an old version, you'll be seeing a certificate error as Webhook.site now runs a certificate that is based on the new root certificate chain.

-To remediate this problem, you'll need to update your local certificate trust store:

-* Debian-based systems: Use `update-ca-certificates`; [more info here](https://manpages.debian.org/buster/ca-certificates/update-ca-certificates.8.en.html).
-* Red Hat based systems: `yum update ca-certificates`; [more info here](https://access.redhat.com/solutions/1549003)

-Some systems and packages, like [Python certifi/urllib3](https://github.com/certifi/python-certifi/pull/162), also come with static certificates.
-We cannot support updating these.

 ## What is a DNSHook?